Cellense/buffpanel-sdk-c-plus-plus/README.md

 There are three ways you can include the SDK into your game:
-1. Include the header files provided within the `Include` directory and one of the [prebuilt binaries](https://cellense.com/sdk/), which suits your target platform and configuration.
+1. Include the header files provided within the `Include` directory and one of the prebuilt binaries (they are located in prebuilt folder in this repository), which suits your target platform and configuration.
 2. Include the header files provided within the `Include` directory and build the required binaries (its enough to build the `BuffPanelSdk` project).
 Bellow is a section detailing the specific build instructions for each of the supported platforms.